Mixed Reality Toolkit (MRTK) v2 for HoloLens 2

 Branding

-Developed MRTK branding guidelines and assets to ensure consistent communication.
-These branding assets were utilized across various channels, including presentations, official blog posts, event swag, promotional videos, and app splash screens.
+Developed MRTK branding guidelines and assets to ensure consistent communication across channels, including presentations, official blog posts, event materials, promotional videos, and app splash screens.

 Evangelism